 If they honestly dump him because of poor results and poor publicity then it would be nice to hear their comments next year should Kimi do well

-Just as an example:"The publicity has not reached us much as we expected, but it is also related to the fact that Webber has relatively frequent accidents and has failed in results," said Red Bull's motorsport consultant Helmut Marko to 'Motorsports total. com '.
+1. he refers to Kimi's accidents and results"The publicity has not reached us much as we expected, but it is also related to the fact that Webber has relatively frequent accidents and has failed in results," said Red Bull's motorsport consultant Helmut Marko to 'Motorsports total. com '.
 He was "Very satisfied" with Sébastien Vettel, the project functions only if Webber wins: "If the athletic success is there, then the advertising effect is the same there.
 This goes hand in hand."

 Whether Red Bull will fund the Australian superstar's F1-career or not is not certain yet.